 President and Chief Executive Officer, Project HOPE

-Torbay grew up in Lebanon during the country’s 16 year-long civil war and studied civil engineering.
-After completing his studies, he went to Sierra Leone in 1992, where he worked as a civil engineer for seven years during the civil war.
-During this period he witnessed some of the world’s worst atrocities.
-It was an experience that decided Torbay to leave his engineering business and work in the humanitarian world.
-He joined International Medical Corps in 1999 initially as a volunteer before taking on a variety of different senior positions in the field before moving to the organization’s headquarters in Los Angeles.
+Torbay grew up in Lebanon during the country’s 16-year-long civil war.
+After completing his studies, he went to Sierra Leone, where he worked as a civil engineer during the civil war.
+The experience moved Torbay to leave his engineering business and dedicate himself to humanitarian work.

 He holds a Bachelor of Science degree in civil engineering from the American University in Beirut and completed Harvard Business School’s Executive Education Program in Humanitarian Leadership program.
 He is the recipient of the Grace Humanitarian Award from Thomas Jefferson University and serves on the Advisory Board for Brown University’s Watson Institute for International Studies and Public Affairs Center for Human Rights and Humanitarian Studies.
 Torbay also serves on the Board of Directors of InterAction, working closely with other NGOs as a united voice for global change.